mzimbres/rtcpp/README.md

   3. `__gnu_cxx::__pool_alloc`.
   4. `__gnu_cxx::bitmap_alloc`.
   5. `__gnu_cxx::__mt_alloc`.
-  6. `boost::constainer::node_allocator<int, 10000, 1>`.
+  6. `boost::constainer::node_allocator<int, 100000, 1>`.
-  7. `boost::constainer::node_allocator<int, 10000, 2>`.
+  7. `boost::constainer::node_allocator<int, 100000, 2>`.

   The benchmarks are performed on a scenario with a fragmented heap, where I dynamically allocate many `char`'s on the heap and leave some holes for the nodes that will be allocated by the container.

-  It is noteworthy that simply changing the allocator can lead to more than 50% performance improvement.
-Follow the links below.
+  It is impressive how much performance improvement one can have by just changing the allocator.

 ![std::set insertion time](fig/std_set_insertion.png), ![rt::set insertion time](fig/rt_set_insertion.png),